3w3rt0n/kendryte-standalone-demo/README.md

 Included pre-built binary, which you can upload to K210 with the following command on Linux

-sudo python3 isp_auto.py -d /dev/ttyUSB0 -b 200000 kpu_bin.bin
+sudo python3 kflash.py -t kpu.bin